SENSUIKAN!

 5 April 1942: Operation "C":

 Vice Admiral Nagumo Chuichi's Carrier Striking Force ("Kido Butai") attacks the British naval base on Columbo, Ceylon (now Sri Lanka).
 They wreck the base's facilities, destroy 27 aircraft and sink several ships.
-A floatplane finds Vice Admiral James Somerville's Eastern Fleet's cruisers HMS CORNWALL and the DORSETSHIRE at sea.
+A floatplane finds Vice Admiral James Somerville's Eastern Fleet's cruisers HMS CORNWALL and DORSETSHIRE at sea.
 Nagumo's airmen sink both ships, but are unsuccessful in their search for the rest of Somerville's fleet.

 9 April 1942: Operation "C":

 The Striking Force attacks the British naval base at Trincomalee, Ceylon.
 They wreck the base's facilities and shoot down nine planes.
-A floatplane spots the old light carrier HMS HERMES and the Australian destroyer HMAS VAMPIRE at sea.
+A floatplane spots old light carrier HMS HERMES and Australian destroyer HMAS VAMPIRE at sea.
 The Striking Force sinks both.
 Nagumo's aircraft also find and sink several smaller ships.

 1 May 1942: